 What to pack in your hospital bag for yourself and your partner

-- hospital notes with birth plan – The single most important item on any UK hospital bag checklist.
-Place them at the top of your packed hospital bag after every check-up.
+- pregnancy notes with birth plan – The single most important item on any UK hospital bag checklist.
+Place them on the top of your packed hospital bag after every check-up.
+Some health trusts however have now gone digital.
+If your pregnancy notes are saved in the Badger App, you’re in luck!
+You won’t have to worry about bringing a file.
+Just remember to keep your phone charged!

 - TENS machine - If you have decided to use it for pain relief.
 Consider bringing some spare batteries, just in case.